-11.5.2 Unable to update Contacts or Events
+Unable to update Contacts or Events

-If you get an error like PATCH https://ADDRESS/some\url HTTP/1.0 501 Not Implemented it is likely caused by one of the following reasons:
+If you get an error like:

+PATCH https://example.com/remote.php/dav HTTP/1.0 501 Not Implemented it is likely caused by one of the following reasons:

-Using Pound reverse-proxy/load balancer As of writing this Pound doesn't support the HTTP/1.1 verb.
-Pound is easily patched to support HTTP/1.1.
+- Using Pound reverse-proxy/load balancer As of writing this Pound doesn't support the HTTP/1.1 verb.
+Pound is easily patched to support HTTP/1.1. - Misconfigured Web server Your Web server is misconfigured and blocks the needed DAV methods.
+Please refer to Troubleshooting WebDAV above for troubleshooting steps.